 Cats, being the natural climbers they are, sometimes find themselves in unconventional hangout spots — like kitchen countertops.
 And if you’re someone who likes to keep your farmer’s market produce on the counter, or if cooking is your hobby, it’s important to know which human foods are fair game for your sneaky cat to eat (especially while you’re not home).

-Always reach out to your veterinarian before serving your cat a new food, but Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, is sharing what foods are generally safe and unsafe for felines to enjoy.
+Always reach out to your veterinarian before serving your cat a new food, but Dr. Aliya McCullough, Fetch’s on-staff veterinarian, is sharing what foods are generally safe and unsafe for felines to enjoy.
 Just remember a to limit their treat servings (yes, we mean the safe options) to less than 10% of your pet's daily diet.